 Category 5: Any question that indicates that you have not been paying attention during the interview.
 Although you will be nervous during your interview, it is crucial that you pay close attention to what has already been said and keep track of whether some of your questions have already been answered during your conversation with the interviewer.

 Questions You Can Ask Employers After Receiving an Offer

 1. How much do you pay law clerks/summer associates?
-Are they employees or independent contractors?
+What are business hours/expected work schedules for your law clerks?

 For third year students: